-- 7.1 The main issues for consideration in the determination of this application are: - Principle of the development; - Design and visual impact; - Impact on neighbouring land users and residential amenity; - Impact upon highway and pedestrian safety: - Impact upon biodiversity and the natural environment; - · Land instability and contaminated land; and - Other matters. - 7.2 In accordance with paragraph 48 of the NPPF, local planning authorities (LPA's) may also give weight to relevant policies within emerging plans depending on the stage of preparation, extent of unresolved objections and the degree of consistency with the NPPF.
+- 7.1 The main issues for consideration in the determination of this application are: - Principle of the development; - Design and visual impact; - Impact on neighbouring land users and residential amenity; - Impact upon highway and pedestrian safety; and - Land instability and contaminated land. - 7.2 In accordance with paragraph 48 of the NPPF, local planning authorities (LPA's) may also give weight to relevant policies within emerging plans depending on the stage of preparation, extent of unresolved objections and the degree of consistency with the NPPF.
 The emerging Northumberland Local Plan was submitted to the Planning Inspectorate for examination in May 2019, along with a schedule of Minor Modifications (May 2019) following public consultation and is currently being Examined.
 The Authority are therefore affording appropriate weight to policies contained within the emerging plan which form a material consideration in determining planning applications alongside Development Plan Policies.